 Individuals often overlook the importance of having a plan in place that will prepare them for a potential loss of independency.
 While it is true that the elderly are most prone to a decline in the ability to perform the daily functions of life, the chances of any individual (regardless of age) requiring long-term care in their lifetime are higher than you might think.
 Continue reading “Long-Term Care Insurance”

 One of many contentious political issues today, the future of healthcare in America has sparked debate across the country.
 As President Trump settles into office, it has become clear that changes are coming, whether in the form of smaller-scale adjustments to the Affordable Care Act (ACA) or a full repeal and replacement of the law.
 Continue reading “Tax Implications of Fully Repealing the ACA”

 Finding the right health insurance plan can be daunting.
 Unlike most other types of insurance, health insurance policies usually incorporate some form of cost sharing, meaning you will likely end up paying more than just the cost of your premium.
 In order to ensure that you have the proper form of coverage, it is imperative to understand two of the most frequently confused components of health insurance plans, copays and coinsurance.

 We are not medical professionals here at Condor Capital, nor are we looking to engage in any moral debates…but a recent study by the Johns Hopkins Bloomberg School of Public Health’s International Vaccine Access Center highlighted some exceptional investment returns that caught our eye.
 Continue reading “Vaccines’ Return On Investment, Quantified”

-Condor Capital Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015
+Condor Capital Wealth Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015